magentabusiness/magentabusiness.github.io/docs/samples/syrus/syrus.md

 ![image](/images/samples/syrus/information_tab.png)

-## Check your data in Thingsboard demo account
+## Check your data in IoT Hub demo account

 The reported variables are automatically created according to the fieldset configuration.